Eric0052/LLM4DR/README.md

-# The experiment results and code of the paper "Using LLMs in Generating Design Rationale for Software Architecture Decisions"
+# Using LLMs in Generating Design Rationale for Software Architecture Decisions

 This repository contains the experiment results of the paper *"Using LLMs in Generating Design Rationale for Software Architecture Decisions"*, as well as the implementation code for the LLM-based agents presented in the paper.
 The dataset and code are provided to help other researchers and developers replicate the experiments or conduct further research.